 "Muscat bleu" is the second of two table grape varieties that FassadenGrün recommends for walls.
-The taste is very pleasant and the resistance to fungi is relatively high, so that treatment won't be necessary.
-Due to its dark colour, however, "Muscat bleu" is more likely to be found and eaten by birds than the green-yellow "Muscat Birstaler", and the harvest window is not quite as long.
+The grape is delicious and the resistance to fungi relatively high, so spraying is usually not necessary.
+Due to its dark colour, however, "Muscat bleu" is more likely to be spotted and eaten by birds than the green-yellow "Muscat Birstaler," and the harvest window is not quite as long.

-"Blue Muscat" is a Swiss variety bred from "Garnier 15/6" x "Seyve-Villard 20-347" and is currently one of the most popular table grape varieties for residential gardens, walls etc due to their very attractive fruit.
-It is a grapevine for sunny southeast to west walls and is highly resistant against powdery and downy mildew.
-It is also suitable as free-standing plant and to cover pergolas in a sunny though somewhat sheltered position, because it flowers only moderately.
+"Blue Muscat" is a Swiss variety bred from "Garnier 15/6" x "Seyve-Villard 20-347" and is currently one of the most popular table grape varieties for home gardens, walls, etc.. thanks to its particularly succulent fruit.
+It is also grown professionally for grapes and juice.
+It is a grapevine for sunny southeast or west facing walls, and is highly resistant to powdery and downy mildew.
+It can be grown on a free-standing trellis or pergola, provided it is protected from the wind.
 Autumn foliage is not red but yellow!

-Turning blue from midsummer, ellipsoidal, approx. 1.5 to 2cm, sweet with muscat aroma, which eventually disappears if berries are left on the vine for an extended period of time after maturation.
-Few pips, approx. 1-2 pips per berry.
-The thick skin provides a slight protection against wasps and usually does not affect eating.
+Turning blue from midsummer, ellipsoid, approx. 1.5 - 2 cm, sweet with a muscat aroma, which eventually disappears if berries are left on the vine for an extended period of time after ripening.
+Few pips (seeds)-- approx. 1-2 pips per berry.
+The thick skin provides a degree of protection against wasps and usually does not affect consumption.